 Prospective undergraduate students must submit their ACT or SAT scores and official transcripts.
 Applicants to the MBA program must have earned an undergraduate degree with a 3.0 GPA or higher; however, students need not submit their GRE or GMAT scores.

-UNOH is regionally accredited by the Higher Learning Commission.
+University of Northwestern Ohio is regionally accredited by the Higher Learning Commission (HLC).

 20. University of Findlay

 Founded in 1882, the University of Findlay is a private school in northwest Ohio.
 UF educates a student population of approximately 3,800 individuals, many of whom pursue online degrees at the graduate and undergraduate levels.
 Master’s degrees in business administration, professional communication, education, environmental safety and health management, and health informatics can be completed entirely online with no on–campus commitments.